deephdc/deep-docs/source/user/quickstart.rst

 Learning modules and can be used both for training models and doing inference with the services.
 Check the full :doc:`API guide <overview/api>` for the detailed info.

+The integration with the API is based on the definition of entrypoints to the model and the creation of standard API methods (eg. train, predict, etc).
-An easy way to integrate your model with the API and create Dockerfiles for building the Docker image with the integrated :doc:`DEEPaaS API <overview/api>` is to use our :doc:`DEEP UC template <overview/cookiecutter-template>` when developing your model.
+An easy way to :ref:`integrate your model with the API <user/overview/api:Integrate your model with the API>` and create Dockerfiles for building the Docker image is to use our :doc:`DEEP UC template <overview/cookiecutter-template>` when developing your model.